Emergency Lighting: The Definitive Guide

 5. Near Fire Safety Equipment

 We should treat fire safety with the utmost respect.
-You should have fire fighting equipment conveniently placed at strategic points of the building, covered by proper emergency light fittings.
+It would be best to have fire fighting equipment conveniently placed at strategic points of the building, covered by proper emergency light fittings.

 6..
 Near First Aid Post (box)